 The Romanian NARIC Center was created on 1st of December 1995 under the Agreement no. 95-PECO-SOC-0019 concluded with the European Commission as part of the Socrates National Agency.

-National Centre for Recognition and Equivalence of Diplomas:
+The National Centre for Recognition and Equivalence of Diplomas is:

-- national coordinator for transposition Directive 2005/36/EC on the recognition of professional qualifications and point of contact for professional recognition;
+- national coordinator for transposition Directive 2005/36/EC on the recognition of professional qualifications;

 - legislative area coordinator for IMI PQ Romania and delegated coordinator for Services in education;